open-source-tabletop/openfire-gm-halo/army-list-unsc.md

 | :------ | :-: | :-: | :-: | :-: | :-: |
 | Spartan |  8  |  4  |  4  |  4  | 14  |

+### Configuration

+A unit of Spartans consists of 1 Spartan model.

 ### Equipment

 A Spartan is equipped with an MA5 Assault Rifle, an M6 Pistol, M9 Grenades, and may make a Spartan Melee Attack.